 The Cisco IPICS operator is responsible for setting up and managing users, configuring access privileges, and assigning user roles and ops views.

 operational view.
-A Cisco IPICS feature that provides the ability to organize users, user groups, channels, channel groups, VTGs, and policies into different user-definable views across multiple organizations or agencies that normally would not share resources.
-While ops views are maintained separately by the Cisco IPICS system administrator and/or ops view administrator, this functionality also allows multiple entities to use one Cisco IPICS server to enable resource sharing across multiple ops views, according to business need.
+A Cisco IPICS feature that provides the ability to organize users, user groups, channels, channel groups, VTGs, and policies into different user-definable views.
+While ops views are maintained separately by the Cisco IPICS system administrator, this functionality also allows multiple entities to use one Cisco IPICS server to enable resource sharing across multiple ops views, according to business need.

 over-the-air re-keying.
 Provides the ability to update or modify over radio frequency the encryption keys that are programmed in a mobile or portable radio.

 A logical grouping of information that includes a header that contains control information.
 Usually also includes user data.

 The process of routing and transferring data by using addressed packets so that a channel is occupied during the transmission of the packet only.
 Upon completion of the transmission, the channel is made available for the transfer of other traffic.

 Protocol Independent Multicast.
 Multicast routing architecture that allows the addition of IP multicast routing on existing IP networks.
 PIM is unicast routing protocol independent and can be operated in two modes: PIM dense mode and PIM sparse mode.

 PIM dense mode